rycolab/website/content/classes/llm-s25/main.md

 ### Course Notes
 We prepared an extensive set of course notes for the course last semester.
 We will be improving them as we go this semester as well.
-Please report all errata in the first part of the course notes (Formal Aspects of Language Modeling) to the teaching staff in the [**Errata Google document**](https://docs.google.com/document/d/1ItiTtJBo-wqaoUljZLEe5erdYor6VpjEcXuLYh2wd1U/edit?usp=sharing).
+Please report all errata you find in the course notes to the teaching staff in the **Errata Google document** linked on the [course Moodle page](https://moodle-app2.let.ethz.ch/course/view.php?id=24292).

 **Links to the course notes**: